Essential guide to becoming a part-time real estate agent

 9. Plan ahead

-Communicate with your employer: If you have a full-time job, ask your employer if this is something you’re allowed to do in addition to your current position.
-It’s important to ensure that it won’t interfere with your full-time obligations and to be certain it doesn’t break any workplace laws.
+If you plan to practice real estate part-time instead of full-time, you’ll want to create a schedule that doesn’t hinder your other commitments.
+Here are some helpful strategies to help you succeed.
+Communicate with your employer, as well If you have a full-time job, ask your employer if this is something you’re allowed to do in addition to your current position.
+It’s important to ensure that it won’t interfere with your full-time obligations and doesn’t break workplace laws.

 10. Start working

-11. Continue education
+11. Continue your education

 Maintain your license by completing continuing education courses as required by your state.
 This ensures you stay informed about industry changes, legal updates, and best practices in real estate.